sowjanyacv/Food-Print/README.md

 - Connecting users to local food producers with search and messaging features

 ## Hackathon
-We teamed up for the Hackathon and had a great time imagining and building this app from scratch in only 35 hours!
+We met and teamed up for the Hackathon.
+Working remotely, we had a great time imagining and building this app from scratch in only 35 hours!

 ## Tech stack
 React, Node.js, Express, PostgreSQL, OCR API <br />